navaro/qoraal-engine/README.md

-__Engine__ is designed to execute sophisticated, hierarchical state machines with guards.
+__Engine__ is designed to execute advanced, hierarchical state machines with guard conditions.
 State machines are assembled from individual parts, parsed from a machine definition file written in Engine Machine Language.

-__Tool__, the integrated compiler, transforms these Engine Machine Language files into byte code, ready for execution by Engine.
-Fast, efficient, and lightweight, Tool is perfect for just-in-time compilation, minimizing overhead and seamlessly integrating with your application.
+__Tool__, the integrated compiler, converts Engine Machine Language files into optimized byte code, ready for execution by Engine.
+Lightweight and efficient, Tool enables just-in-time compilation with minimal overhead, ensuring seamless integration into your application.

-__Engine__ with __Tool__ is tailor-made for embedded C or C++ applications, providing a powerful and efficient solution for real-time state machine management, ensuring optimal performance.
+__Engine__ with __Tool__ are purpose-built for embedded C or C++ applications, offering a powerful, high-performance solution for real-time state machine management.
+Together, they ensure optimal efficiency and reliability.

 ## The Proverbial "Toaster Oven"
 You might be surprised to hear that Engine was designed for use with deeply embedded systems.
 To better understand how this works, let's consider a simple example, the proverbial "Toaster Oven":